gndaskalova/GlobalChangeSpace/README.md

 # GlobalChangeSpace
 Code and data supplement for the manuscript "Representation of global change across biodiversity databases" by Daskalova et al.

-Code and data for the manuscript “Representation of global change across biodiversity databases”

 This repository is maintained by Gergana Daskalova.
 For any questions, please contact gndaskalova@gmail.com.

 ### Abstract